fluthjs/fluth-doc/docs/en/guide/boundary.md

-# Boundary
+# Boundary Explanation

-fluth offers a promise-like experience.
-However, a promise publishes data only once, while a fluth stream can publish multiple times, so boundary cases are more complex.
-Below are several important boundaries to understand.
+fluth implements a promise-like experience from the ground up, but while promise pushes data only once, fluth streams can push data multiple times, making fluth's boundary scenarios far more complex than promise.
+Below are explanations of some boundary scenarios:

 ## Synchrony and Asynchrony